genesis-release-r-ccs/genesis_website/_tutorials/genesis_tutorial_6.2_2022.md

 initial setup is considerably important to obtain the correct equilibrated state within short time.
-CHARMM-GUI provides a graphical user interface and many modules (Membrane builder etc.) which help us to build a protein-membrane system [^1].
-Here we demonstrate how to setup the initial structure of GPCR-membrane system using CHARMM-GUI.
+CHARMM-GUI provides a graphical user interface and many modules (Membrane builder etc.) which help us to build a protein-membrane system.[^1] Here we demonstrate how to setup the initial structure of GPCR-membrane system using CHARMM-GUI.

 Let's go to top page of CHARMM-GUI.
 You need to login or register if you